batra98/MDP-Basics/README.md

 # MDP Basics and Dynamic Programming Methods

 ## Introduction
-In this asignment we will be creating toy environments and map them to MDP based models.
+In this asignment we will be creating toy environments and map them to MDP based models (Value Iteration and Policy Iteration).
 We have used dynamic programming and bootstrapping to implement these agents, which learn to navigate through the environment to maximize returns.

-## :Files: File Structure
+## :file_folder: File Structure
 ```bash
 ├── assignment.pdf
 ├── agent.py